-The investment return for the year under review was a positive 1.8% (2021: 3.66%).
-The positive return for the period was driven primarily by the market conditions existing at the year-end with increases in equities and alternatives being offset by decreases in its fixed income portfolio.
+The investment return for the year under review was a negative 3.30% (2022: positive 1.8%).
+The negative return for the period was driven primarily by the market conditions existing at the year-end with increases in equities and alternatives being offset by decreases in its fixed income portfolio.